How to Probate a Will in NY

 - c.
 207.4(b) Certification.
 If you use the New York State Bar Association’s Surrogate’s Court forms, then you need to sign an affidavit stating that you have not modified the forms in any meaningful way.

 - d.
 Additional Attorney Affirmations depending on the individual facts and circumstances of your case.
-For example, if the Will was unstapled, an Attorney may be asked to provide an affirmation regarding the circumstances surrounding the unstapling.
+For example, if the Will was unstapled, an Attorney may be asked to provide an affirmation regarding the circumstances surrounding the unstapling of the Will.

 Additional resources provided by the author